 Virginia Tech said goodbye to several major contributors on defense last season, including Tremaine Edmunds, his brother Terrell, and Andrew Motuapuaka.

 While there still is plenty of talent for defensive coordinator Bud Foster, including Reggie Floyd, Mook Reynolds and Ricky Walker, there are questions.
 Divine Deablo — who missed 2017 with an injury — and Adonis Alexander will be looked upon to boost the secondary.
 Trevon Hill underwent surgery in January and his health will be in the spotlight.
 Besides Reynolds, how will the new-look linebacker group turn out, and could we see a freshman such as Dax Hollifield play immediately?

 We won’t get those answers until later in the season, but they’re important points to consider if the Hokies are to challenge for an ACC title.

 Steer clear of avoidable losses

-One game the Hokies probably should have won last season was their contest against Georgia Tech in Atlanta on Nov.
-11. Whether it was due to a disappointing showing by Jackson or a lack of a consistent running game, the loss to the Yellow Jackets spelled the end of the Hokies’ already thin Coastal Division title hopes.
+One game the Hokies probably should have won last season was against Georgia Tech in Atlanta on Nov.
+11. Whether it was because of a disappointing showing by Jackson or a lack of a consistent running game, the loss to the Yellow Jackets spelled the end of the Hokies’ already-thin Coastal Division title hopes.

-If Virginia Tech is to reach the upper echelon of the ACC, it needs to be able to beat the top teams above in the conference.
-While it couldn’t do that last year — see Clemson and Miami — that’s no excuse for dropping results against the second-tier programs, something that it will need to fix in 2018.
+If Virginia Tech is to reach the upper echelon of the ACC, it needs to be able to beat the top teams in the conference.
+While Virginia Tech couldn’t do that last year — see Clemson and Miami — that is no excuse for dropping results against the second-tier programs, something that it will need to fix in 2018.